RedisLabs/redislabs-docs/content/rs/databases/create-replica-of.md

 ---
-Title: Create an Active-Passive Geo-Replicated Database
+Title: Create a database with Replica Of
-description:
+description: Create Replica Of database
 weight: $weight
 alwaysopen: false
 categories: ["RS"]